crxdelv/my-ttpd-song/README.md

 }
 ```

-This function iterates the given name by character and increment the variable `res` by the rounded value of its character code divided by 31.
+This function iterates the given name by character and increment the variable `res` by the rounded value of its character code divided by 5.

-Whenever the variable `res` exceeds the total tracks, it resets to zero.
+Whenever the variable `res` exceeds the total tracks, it decreases by 31.

 ### :test_tube: Bulk name testing
 For instant name testing, go to [/bulk-test](https://my-ttpd-song.vercel.app/bulk-test).